 I warned my dive master that I was usually a bit slow to equalize my ears and he said that was no problem, take my time.
 But this time around I descended as fast as he did, having no problem with equalizing!
 I never thought I’d see the day when I didn’t struggle with my ears under water.
 Throughout my 2 dives I felt great!
 No nausea, no ear pain.
 I was able to enjoy the incredible underwater world without distraction.
 And to my delight, I saw not one but three sea turtles!

 The next day I set off for Roatan where I explored both above and below the beautiful Caribbean Ocean.
 The Bay Islands were a great place to learn to scuba dive and I highly recommend visiting.
-With so many dive operators to choose from and courses starting daily, its very easy to get certified with whatever timeline your traveling on.
-The warm waters and incredible reefs full of colorful tropical creatures, its a wonderful place to dive whether your new to the sport or seasoned diver.
+With so many dive operators to choose from and courses starting daily, it’s very easy to get certified with whatever timeline your traveling on.
+The warm waters and incredible reefs make for a wonderful place to dive whether you’re new to the sport or seasoned diver.
 I will definitely be returning some day!